MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-access-control-and-iam.md

 ﻿---
 title: Access control and IAM strategy
-description: Learn about access control of Guides and Identity and Access Management in a regulated industry ms.date: 03/17/2023 ms.topic: conceptual
+description: Learn about access control of Guides and Identity and Access Management in a regulated industry. ms.date: 03/17/2023 ms.topic: conceptual
 author: davepinch